• Blog

 So, if we want to get pedantic, part of the film, which was mainly shot on 16mm film, was also made with video.
 However, we would not call “Black Swan” a video; it is a film.
 Yet, if we were to download a section of "Black Swan" to edit into our video essay (which you can easily do with WeVideo), that snippet of film would be considered as a video clip.

-See, in 2024, the term 'video' has evolved into a catch-all phrase for a wide range of media.
+The term "video" evolved into a catch-all phrase for a wide range of media.
 As language evolves, the distinctions between various visual storytelling methods become blurred.
 For example, "to video" might suggest recording a detailed documentary or capturing high-quality footage using professional cinema equipment.
 In more casual settings, shooting a video might simply refer to taking a brief clip on a cellphone for social media sharing.

 Film School illustration with laptop computer and the call to action, "Become a filmmaker, no matter your skill level."